UKHackspaceFoundation/foundation/telegramNotes.md

 * 'Well Volunteered' as a retort should be replaced with questions and an outlet for getting involved productively
 * Regulations around storage are difficult to enforce, especially for large items and people like to hide things.
 This gets worse with multiple floors
  * This stops working with more than 350 members
+* We should check other groups for examples and rules, eg. e Handforth Model Engineering Society rules and constitution has been collected but it is in .dtf (dead tree format, aka paper)

 ###Handling difficult people/persons
 This is a controversial topic and as such is one that should be taken on a case by case and contextual basis.
 There may not be a 'hard and fast rule' for this, though there are 'bottom lines' that can be followed.